 Follicles & legumes

 A follicle is a dehiscent fruit that develops from a single carpel.
-It opens, or dehisces, along one side.
+It opens, or dehisces, along one suture.
 A milkweed (Asclepias) "pod" is a good example of a follicle.
-Columbine flowers (Aquilegia) produce groups of follicles, each developing from a separate carpel.
+Hellebore (Helleborus) and columbine (Aquilegia, at the top of this page) flowers produce groups of follicles, each developing from a separate carpel.
 The fruit of magnolia (Magnolia) is also made up of a group of follicles, which are all attached to the conical receptacle of a single flower.
 If a group of follicles develops from a single flower, the whole aggregate structure can be called a follicetum.
 (See more discussion under Aggregate fruits, below.)

 In many edible legumes, we eat the seeds (called pulses if dried) that have been removed from the fruit.
 Green peas, chick peas, black-eyed peas, pinto beans, black beans, kidney beans, etc., are all seeds from legumes.
 Peanuts in the shell are indehsicent legume fruits, whereas the peanuts themselves are seeds.
 (Botanically speaking, peanuts are not classified as nuts!)